citygml4j/ade-xjc/README.md

 Building
 --------
-ade-xjc depends on JRE 8.
-The project uses [Apache Ant](http://ant.apache.org/) as build tool.
-To build the program, run the `build.xml` file from the root of the repository with `dist` as target.
+ade-xjc requires Java 8 or higher.
+The project uses [Gradle](https://gradle.org/) as build system.
+To build the program from source, run the following command from the root of the repository.

-    % ant dist
+    % gradlew installDist

-This will create a folder `ade-xjc-<version>` containing the `ade-xjc.jar` executable and the following subfolders:
+This will create a folder `build/install/ade-xjc` with the following subfolders:
+* `bin` -- start scripts for running ade-xjc
 * `jaxb-plugins` -- optional JAXB plugins that can be used in the schema compilation
-* `lib` -- mandatory dependencies of ade-xjc
+* `lib` -- the ade-xjc library and its mandatory dependencies
 * `license` -- license information
 * `sample` -- a sample CityGML ADE that you may use for testing
 * `schemas` -- the official CityGML, GML and xAL schemas